Strategic Tips To Start A Homestead Right Where You Are

 You don’t have to make a vision board if you just want to raise chickens and have a small garden.
 Buuuut if you have a big vision then yes I think having a visual picture is a good idea.

 You can make a Pinterest board or write it out in a notebook.
 Whatever works for you.
-But do something that will give you an “at a glance” picture of what you want to have on your hobby farm will help you stay focused.
+But do something that will give you an “at a glance” picture of what you want to have on your homestead will help you stay focused.
 It will also help you recognize when you’ve hit the goal you’ve been working towards.

-Those cute babies end up to be grown adult animals quicker than you will realize.
 When you know what you’re working towards and what your end goals are you can stick to that and not get distracted by shiny objects or that pretty chicken that you just can’t say no to at the farm supply store.

 Leah holiding a planner